demisto/content/Packs/Slack/Scripts/SlackAsk/README.md

     </tr>
     <tr>
       <td>task</td>
-      <td>The task number to close with the reply.
-If empty, then no playbook tasks will be closed.</td>
+      <td>The task number or task tag to close with the reply.
+If empty, then no playbook tasks will be closed.
+We recommend using a task tag, as task number might change between playbook (or sub-playbook) executions.</td>
       <td>Optional</td>
     </tr>
     <tr>